BoiseState/CS121-Public/projects/README_TEMPLATE.md

 right from the project specification.
 I don't want you to just cut and paste, but paraphrase what is stated in the project specification.

+## Reflection

+Thoroughly describe your experience with this project in at least two but not more than three paragraphs.
+You could describe what went well, what was challenging, what you enjoyed, what was least desirable, and more.

 ## Compiling and Using

 This section should tell the user how to compile your code.
 It is